-Where to Stay in Atlanta, GA First Time: Best Areas
+Where to Stay in Atlanta: 10 Best Areas

-In this article, I am going to help you decide where to stay in Atlanta without a car, for families, couples, as well as the safest place to stay in Atlanta.
+In this article, I am going to help you decide Where to stay in Atlanta first time, best areas to stay in Atlanta (include map and video), best hotels in Atlanta for all budgets, and safest places.

 Atlanta is the fifth city to be the capital of the state of Georgia and is one of the largest cities in the southern United States.
-With a rich history in civil and human rights, a vibrant culture, and attractions suitable for all manner of visitors, it is understandably an incredibly popular destination.
+With a rich history in civil and human rights, Atlanta is an incredibly popular destination.

-Downtown is the best place to stay in Atlanta for first-timers because it is the most convenient location and it has a wide range of accommodation for all budget travelers.
-If you stay here, you will be located within walking distance to many tourist attractions, as well as many shopping and dining venues.
+Downtown is the overall best place to stay in Atlanta for first-timers due to its central location and high concentrations of hotels, restaurants, bars, and shops for all budget travelers.
+Staying here puts you in walking distance to many attractions, shopping and nightlife.

-With its well-connected public transportation, Downtown is also best area to stay in Atlanta without a car.
-It is served by MARTA which is Atlanta’s rapid transit rail system, you can easily travel across the city.
-You can also explore the city by foot, Atlanta Streetcar, shuttle, limo services, and taxicabs.
+With its well-connected public transportation, Downtown is also one of the best areas to stay in Atlanta without a car.
+It is well-served by Atlanta’s rapid transit rail system called MARTA.
+You can also explore the city by foot, Streetcar, shuttle, limo services, and taxicabs.

 💖 Best Area for first-timers:Downtown Atlanta